Asman2010/perplexica_api/README.md

     main()
 ```

-## Configuration
-You may need to adjust the following constants in `search_api.py` to match your Perplexica setup:

-- `BASE_URL`: The base URL for Perplexica queries
-- `API_URL`: The API endpoint for retrieving chat information
-- `WAIT_TIME`: Time to wait between result checks
-- `MAX_RETRIES`: Maximum number of retry attempts

 ## Error Handling
 The API includes basic error handling for common issues such as network problems or unexpected responses.
 Check the console output for error messages if you encounter any issues.